MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 * Restart the job queue entry, which is typically the first thing to try.
 * Go directly to details about the failure.

-You can only access job queue entries that you started, but administrators can access all failed job queue entries.
-Your notification settings apply only to you.
-Other users aren't affected.

 To set up notifications for job queue entry failures, start the **Set Up Job Queue Notifications** assisted setup guide from the **Assisted Setup** page.
 Use the guide to enter the following settings:

 * Who to notify about a failure.
 You can notify the person who started the job queue entry, or job queue entry administrators, or both.
 * How you want to be notified.
-You can turn on in-product notifications that show at the top of your home page, or use a Power Automate flow.
+You can turn on in-product notifications that show at the top of your home page, or use [external business events](/dynamics365/business-central/dev-itpro/developer/business-events-overview#query-business-central-catalog-of-business-events-in-dataverse) to start a Power Automate flow.
+You can specify when, how, and who to notify for the flow.
+Your Power Automate flow must subscribe to the **Job queue task failed** event.
 * When you want to be notified.
 You can choose to be notified immediately, or specify thresholds to be notified only after a number of job queue entries fail.

 After you set up notifications, you can always turn them on or off.
 On the **My Notifications** page, for the **Job Queue Failed Notification**, select or clear the **Enabled** checkbox.